aashishvanand/WearWeather/README.md

 ## Open Weather Map API Key is required.

-In order for the Sunshine app to function properly an API key for openweathermap.org must be included with the build.
+In order for the Sunshine app to function properly an API key for openweathermap.org must be included with the build. <br>
-We recommend that each student obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties
+Include the API key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties `MyOpenWeatherMapApiKey="<UNIQUE_API_KEY">` <br>
-`MyOpenWeatherMapApiKey="<UNIQUE_API_KEY">`
-For help migrating an existing repo (fork or clone prior to 10/18/15), please check out this [guide.](https://docs.google.com/document/d/1e8LXahedBlCW1_dp_FyvQ3ugUAwUBJDuJCoKf3tgNVs/pub?embedded=true)

 ## Android Version Targeting